Bosy-Ayman/DSAI-402-RL/Question Bank/Mathematical Examples - Recap Before Midterm.md

  **(c) What is a policy?
 What is an optimal policy?**
 A policy is a function that maps states to actions; (s) gives an action for state s.
 An optimal policy is a policy that maximizes the expected utility if an agent follows it.

  **(d) How does the discount factor affect how the agent finds the optimal policy?
-Why do we restrict gamma 0 <GAMMA <1? **
+Why do we restrict gamma 0 <GAMMA <1?**

 determines how much the value of a state should take into account the value of future states that the agent could wind up in.
-A gamma 0< <1helps our algorithms converge and to prevents against infinite rewards if our game lasts forever.
+A gamma 0<gamma <1 helps our algorithms converge and to prevents against infinite rewards if our game lasts forever.
+(a) What are the key distinctions between the value iteration and policy iteration algorithms, and when might you prefer one to the other?
+Key distinctions (possible answers): policy iteration is focused on evaluating the policies themselves, while value iteration evaluates states or state-action pairs and implicitly derives a policy from there.

  **(e) Fill in the following table explaining the effects of having different gamma values: **